liferay/liferay-docs/devGuide/en/chapters/03-portlet-development.markdown

     <p><a href="<%= editGreetingURL %>">Edit greeting</a></p>

-Next, create `edit.jsp` in the same directory as `view.jsp` with the following
+Next, create `edit.jsp` in the same directory as `view.jsp`, with the following
 content:

     <%@ taglib uri="http://java.sun.com/portlet_2_0" prefix="portlet" %>